tasoftch/skyline-cms-security/README.md

 # Skyline CMS Security
 Install this package to apply the ``` skyline/security ``` package easy into your application.
-It ships with a preconfiguration that you can easy adjust to your requirements.
+It ships with a preconfiguration that you can easily adjust to your requirements.

 ### Compiler annotations
 This package extends your application compilation by another annotation compiler.